-IAS 39.59, Impairment and Uncollectibility of Financial Assets provides additional context on impairment considerations as follows:
+IAS 39.59, Impairment and Uncollectibility of Financial Assets To ides additional context on impairment considerations as follows:

-A FINANCIAL ASSET or a group of financial assets is impaired and impairment losses are incurred if, and only if, there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the assets (a 'loss event') and that loss event (or events) has an impact on the estimated future cash flows of the financial asset or group of financial assets that can be reliably estimated.
-It may not be possible to identify a single, discrete event that caused the impairment.
+A FINANCIAL ASSET or a group of financial assets is impaired and inquire ent losses are incurred if, and only if, there is objective evidence of impairment as a esult of one or more events that occurred after the initial recognition of the assets (a 'loss event') and a d loss event (or events) has an impact on the estimated future cash flows of the financial asset or goap of financial assets that can be reliably estimated.
+It may not be possible to idea lift a single, discrete event that caused the impairment.
 Rather the combined effect of several events may have caused the impairment.
-Losses expected as a result of future events, no matter how likely, are not recognised.
-Objective evidence that a financial asset or group of assets is impaired includes observable data that comes to the attention of the holder of the asset about the following loss events:
+Losses expected as a result of future events, no matter low likely, are not recognised.
+Objective evidence that a financial asset or group of assets is in paced includes observable data that comes to the attention of the holder of the asset about the allowing loss events:

-- (a) significant financial difficulty of the ISSUER or obligor; - (b) a breach of contract, such as a default or delinquency in interest or principal payments; - (c) the lender, for economic or legal reasons relating to the borrower's financial difficulty, granting to the borrower a concession that the lender would not otherwise consider; - (d) it becoming probable that the borrower will enter bankruptcy or other financial reorganization; - (e) the disappearance of an active market for that financial asset because of financial difficulties; or - (f) observable data indicating that there is a measurable decrease in the estimated future cash flows from a group of financial assets since the initial recognition of those assets.
+- (a) significant financial difficult of the ISSUER or obligor; - (b) a breach of copyrate step as a default or delinquency in interest or principal payments; - (c) the lender, for economic or legal reasons relating to the borrower's financial difficulty, granting to the performer a concession that the lender would not otherwise consider; - (d) it becoming pubable that the borrower will enter bankruptcy or other financial reorganization; - (e) the disappearance of an active market for that financial asset because of financial difficulties; or - (f) observable data indicating that there is a measurable decrease in the estimated future cash flows from a group of financial assets since the initial recognition of those assets.